 Indirect costs (IDCs) are costs associated with completing research that are not included in the budget as project specific line items (i.e., are not “direct” costs of research).
 They are also referred to as Facilities and Administrative (F&A) costs or overhead costs.
 These include facility operation and maintenance, utilities and building and equipment depreciation, administrative costs associated with University units needed to have an infrastructure to conduct research (from Human Resources to the Institutional Review Board).
 This infrastructure must be in place for investigators to be able to successfully compete for, implement and manage the research that they do; therefore research programs need to contribute to the costs associated with this infrastructure.
 Under Drexel’s new model of budgeting, Responsibility Center Management, the School will be charged by other units around the University for the infrastructure those units create.
 The IDC costs investigators include on grants are the source of funds that the School must rely on to cover these charges from other units plus our own infrastructure costs.

 Most sponsors, including the federal government, recognize the need for projects to cover indirect costs in addition to line item costs that are included in their budget.
 Federal allowed IDC rates are negotiated between the University and the Department of Health and Human Services (DHHS) to best reflect the real indirect costs of conducting research at our institution.
-The link to the official University page where the documentation of the current and historical federally negotiated allowable IDC rates can be found here.
+Drexel's official documentation of the current and historical federally negotiated allowable IDC rates can be found on this webpage.

 Some sponsors place restrictions on the IDC rate that can be charged on a project proposal.
 All proposals must include always include the maximum amount of Indirect Costs (IDCs) allowed by the sponsor.
 However, if this maximum allowable IDC rate is below the federally negotiated rate for that category of activity, pre-approval from the School of Public Health Research Office is needed.
 The School recognizes that there will be certain important public health projects that can only be funded by sponsors who will not pay full IDCs and that funding from sponsors that do not pay full IDCs can be also be critically important to launching research initiatives that subsequently will be supported by federal sponsors.
 See below for more information on the pre-approval process.